Spaces Related to Virtual Artin Groups: The BEER space TEXT

 \section{The BEER space \texorpdfstring{$\Omega(\Gamma)$}{TEXT}}

 We have just seen that given $\Gamma$ any Coxeter graph, we can build a CW-complex $\Sigma(\Gamma)$ (that coincides with the Salvetti complex $\salbargam$) whose fundamental group is the kernel of the homomorphism $\pi_K:\VA[\Gamma]\longrightarrow \W[\Gamma]$ defined in Subsection \ref{virtualartingroups}.
-The aim now is to define a cell complex whose group of loops up to homotopy is the kernel $\PVA[\Gamma]$, relative to the homomorphism $\pi_P:\VA[\Gamma]\longrightarrow \W[\Gamma]$.
-This space will be a generalization to all Coxeter graphs of a space already described in \cite{BEER} for the case $\Gamma=A_{n-1}$.
-We will call this space (and our generalization) BEER space, and we will denote it by $\Omega(\Gamma)$. \\ \\ When the graph $\Gamma$ is $A_{n-1}$, the associated Coxeter group $\W$ is the symmetric group $\Sn$, the Artin group $\A$ is the braid group on $n$ strands, and $\VA[A_{n-1}]$ is $\VB_n$, the virtual braid group on $n$ strands.
+The aim now is to define a cell complex whose fundamental group is the kernel $\PVA[\Gamma]$ of the homomorphism $\pi_P:\VA[\Gamma]\longrightarrow \W[\Gamma]$.
+This space will be a generalization to all Coxeter graphs of the space already described in \cite{BEER} for the case $\Gamma=A_{n-1}$.
+We will call this space (and our generalization) BEER space, and we will denote it by $\Omega(\Gamma)$. \\ \\ When the graph $\Gamma$ is $A_{n-1}$, the associated Coxeter group $\W$ is the symmetric group $\Sn$, the Artin group $\A[\Gamma]$ is the braid group on $n$ strands, and $\VA[A_{n-1}]$ is $\VB_n$, the virtual braid group on $n$ strands.
 Hence, the group $\PVA[A_{n-1}]$ is the pure virtual braid group on $n$ strands.
 The Coxeter polytope $C[S]$ is the permutohedron.
 The authors in \cite{BEER} define $\Omega(A_{n-1}):=\Omega_n$ to be a quotient of $C[S]\times \Sn$ up to an equivalence relation that involves the opposite faces of the permutohedron.
 They prove that $\pi_1(\Omega_n)\cong \PVB_n$, and they also claim that the space is locally CAT(0), and then aspherical.
-Unfortunately, this last result is false.
+Unfortunately, the result of local non-positive curvature is false.
 We prove in Subsection \ref{originalBEERspace} the following result: \begin{reptheorem}{FalseCat0} The complex $\Omega_3$ is not locally CAT(0). \end{reptheorem}

-The tool of local non positive curvature cannot be used to imply asphericity.
+The tool of local non-positive curvature cannot be used to imply asphericity.
 The question now is whether or not $\Omega_n$ (and its generalization to all Coxeter graphs $\Gamma$) is aspherical.
 When $\Gamma$ is of spherical type or of affine type, we prove in Section \ref{commoncovering}, Corollaries \ref{beeraspht} and \ref{beerasphtAFF}, that the answer is yes.

-\subsection{The Complex \texorpdfstring{$\Omega_n$}{TEXT} and the failure of the CAT(0) Property}
+\subsection{The complex \texorpdfstring{$\Omega_n$}{TEXT} and the failure of the CAT(0) property}